winterjihwan/Eun/TROUBLESHOOTING.md

 Trying to investigate why the driver won't recognize the textures I have sent
 Perhaps macOS issues..?
 Reddit, github, stackoverflow, and all communities don't have clear answers

+Ok FIXED
+It was with importing EXR, will comprehend later